4wincode/server-transfer-commands/README.md

 # Server Transfer Commands

 This mod adds commands to transfer yourself or another player to a different server using the new transfer packet added in 24w03a.
-The commands and config are loosely based on BungeeCord, so they should be familar if you've used it or a similar proxy before.
+The commands and config are loosely based on BungeeCord, so they should be familiar if you've used it or a similar proxy before.

 This mod does not expose an API for transferring players or setting/getting cookies; it just sends the packet.
 This is something that may be added in the near future, though.